Liu-CWB/cwbplot/README.md

-## cwbplot: Useful tools for weather data
+## cwbplot: Useful tools for meteorology data

-Several python useful tools for meteorology data visualization and data processing are supplied in this project.
+There are several useful tools for meteorology data visualization and data processing in this package.

 This package includes